Skip to main content

 • stability

-The game is reported to be moderately buggy, with users recommending frequent saves to avoid issues.
-Despite these stability concerns, it remains an enjoyable experience, particularly for fans of puns.
+The game is reported to be moderately buggy, with users recommending frequent saves to avoid potential issues.
+Despite these stability concerns, it remains enjoyable, particularly for fans of puns.

 • “The game is a bit buggy at the moment.”